 KS2 - 3: The SENDCo liaises with each Primary school to gather information regarding children with a SEND.
 Both the SENDCo and the Head of Year meet with the pupils in primary school in Year 6.
-Vulnerable pupils are invited to an additional transition day in addition to the main Year 6 transition day, both held at the end of the Summer term.
+Vulnerable pupils are invited to additional transition sessions in addition to the main Year 6 transition days, both held at the end of the Summer term.
 Transition Parents' evenings are also held in the Summer term.
 For children with an EHCP, the SENDCo attends Year 6 (and sometimes Year 5), annual reviews.